1wikii/1wikii/README.md

 Informatics Engineering student at Institut Teknologi of Sumatra.

-I'm currently deep diving into <a href="https://react.dev">React</a> to create my first project.
+I'm currently deep diving into <a href="https://www.codeigniter.com/">Code Igniter framework</a>.

 - 🔭 I’m currently studying in <a href="https://www.itera.ac.id/">ITERA</a>
 - 💬 Feel free to ask me about web development